crysiss/holo-alfa/pricing.md

 Bellow you'll find ways I can help you grow your Shopify store at the moment.
 If you are looking for something not listed here, please contact me at <a href="mailto:rumen@rumendimitrov.com?subject=Looking for help with my Shopify store&body=Hey Rumen!%0AI am looking for help with INSERT YOUR PROBLEM HERE, but couldn't find it on your website.%0A%0ACan you help me with that?%0A%0AMy website is YOUR WEBSITE URL.%0A%0AThanks,%0AYOUR NAME">rumen@rumendimitrov.com</a>.

 ## Services
-### Strategy call — starting from $149
+### Clarity call — $199
-We'll talk about the goals you have for your store and its current performance.
-Then we'll go through the website and analytics and I'll point out anything that stands out that's stopping you from reaching your goals.
-During the call you can ask me anything.
+Not enough sales on your Shopify store and you don't know why?
+What if you were certain where your Shopify site needed to be touched up so that more people could move smoothly through it and check out?
+Well, I can help with that.

-Duration: 60 minutes <br/>
+<p><a class="button width--auto" href="/clarity-call/">Learn more 👉</a><br>

-<a class="button width--auto" href="https://app.moonclerk.com/pay/6btlhs8iiz06">Book now</a>
+<small>Next up: call description</small></p>

 ## Products